 Shale Gas in Groundbirch, Canada

-Shell Canada’s Groundbirch asset produces dry, primarily sweet gas from the Montney formation in northeast British Columbia (BC).
-Groundbirch offers significant long-term integration value with LNG Canada, one of Shell’s joint venture liquified natural gas assets.
+In Canada, our Groundbirch asset produces dry, primarily sweet gas from the Montney formation in northeast British Columbia (BC).
+Groundbirch offers significant long-term integration value with LNG Canada, one of our joint-venture, liquified natural gas assets.

 Shell’s Upstream operations in British Columbia are mainly focused on the development of the Montney formation in Shell’s Groundbirch asset, which is located approximately 50 kilometers south of Fort St. John.
 Shell owns roughly 250,000 gross acres (230,000 net acres) of Montney rights in Groundbirch and a significant portion of the land base is part of a joint venture with PetroChina Canada Ltd, with Shell holding 80% and PetroChina holding 20%.
 In February 2017, Shell increased its footprint in the Groundbirch area by acquiring approximately 45 net sections – approximately 30,000 acres – of Montney assets from Repsol Energy.